What happens if Trump tries to overturn another election loss?

 The biggest risk may come if county officials refuse to certify their results.
 Trump supporters have attempted this in other elections in recent months, arguing that the votes had problems in their view and should be tossed out.
 But ECRA as well as many state laws have underscored that the certification of election results isn’t at the discretion of local officials.
 They would likely face judicial orders to certify, or face real legal penalties – a strong motivator, though no guarantee.

-Georgia Secretary of State Brad Raffensperger, one of the Republican officials who resisted Mr. Trump’s demands to overturn his state’s results in 2020, told the Monitor in late September that county officials would be forced to follow the law and certify their results, whichever candidate benefitted.
+Georgia Secretary of State Brad Raffensperger, one of the Republican officials who resisted Mr. Trump’s demands to overturn their state’s results in 2020, told the Monitor in late September that county officials would be forced to follow the law and certify their results, whichever candidate benefited.

 “At the end of the day, state law is very clear, and that cannot be violated.
 All elections must be certified,” he said.
 “That’s black-letter law, and everyone has to follow state law.”